-Addresses
+3. Addresses

-2.1.
+3.1.
 Fundamentals

-An XMPP entity is anything that is network-addressable and that can communicate using XMPP.
-For historical reasons, the native address of an XMPP entity is called a Jabber Identifier ("JID").
-A valid JID is a string of [UNICODE] code points, encoded using UTF-8 [RFC3629], and structured as an ordered sequence of localpart, domainpart, and resourcepart (where the first two parts are demarcated by the '@' character used as a separator, and the last two parts are similarly demarcated by the '/' character).
+An XMPP entity is anything that can communicate using XMPP.
+For historical reasons, the network address of an XMPP entity is called a Jabber Identifier ("JID").
+A valid JID is a string of Unicode code points [Unicode], encoded using UTF-8 [RFC3629], and structured as an ordered sequence of localpart, domainpart, and resourcepart, where the first two parts are demarcated by the '@' character used as a separator and the last two parts are similarly demarcated by the '/' character (e.g., <juliet@example.com/balcony>).

-The syntax for a JID is defined as follows using the Augmented
+The syntax for a JID is defined as follows using the Augmented Backus-Naur Form (ABNF) as specified in [RFC5234].

 '''

-Backus-Naur Form (ABNF) as specified in [RFC5234].

 = [ localpart "@" ] domainpart [ "/" resourcepart ]

 jid

 localpart

-= 11023(localpoint)
+= 11023(userbyte)

-; a "localpoint" is a UTF-8 encoded
+; a "userbyte" is a byte used to represent a

-; Unicode code point that conforms to
+; UTF-8 encoded Unicode code point that can be

-; the "LocalpartIdentifierClass" subclass
+; contained in a string that conforms to the

-; of the PRECIS IdentifierClass
+; "UsernameCaseMapped" profile of the PRECIS

+: IdentifierClass

 = IP-literal / IPv4address / ifqdn

 domainpart

-; the "IPv4address" and "IP-literal"
+; the "IPv4address" and "IP-literal" rules are

-; rules are defined in RFC 3986, and
+; defined in RFC 3986, and the first-match-wins

-; the first-match-wins (a.k.a. "greedy")

-; algorithm described in RFC 3986
+; (a.k.a. "greedy") algorithm described therein

 ; applies to the matching process

-; note well that reuse of the IP-literal
+; note well that reuse of the IP-literal rule from

-; rule from RFC 3986 implies that IPv6

-; addresses are enclosed in square
+; RFC 3986 implies that IPv6 addresses are enclosed

-; brackets (i.e., beginning with '['
+; in square brackets (i.e., beginning with '[' and

-; and ending with ']')
+; ending with ']')

 ifqdn

-= 11023(domainpoint)
+= 11023(domainbyte)

-; a "domainpoint" is a UTF-8 encoded
+; a "domainbyte" is a byte used to represent a

-; Unicode code point that conforms to
+; UTF-8 encoded Unicode code point that can be

-; RFC 5890
+; contained in a string that conforms to RFC 5890

-resourcepart = 11023(resourcepoint)
+resourcepart = 11023(opaquebyte)

-; a "resourcepoint" is a UTF-8 encoded
+; an "opaquebyte" is a byte used to represent a

-; Unicode code point that conforms to
+; UTF-8 encoded Unicode code point that can be

-; the "ResourcepartFreeformClass" subclass
+; contained in a string that conforms to the

-; of the PRECIS FreeformClass
+; "OpaqueString" profile of the PRECIS

+; FreeformClass

 '''

 All JIDs are based on the foregoing structure.
-However, note that the foregoing structure does not capture all of the rules and restrictions that apply to JIDs, which are described below.
+However, note that the formal syntax provided above does not capture all of the rules and restrictions that apply to JIDs, which are described below.

-Each allowable portion of a JID (localpart, domainpart, and resourcepart) MUST NOT be zero octets in length and MUST NOT be more than 1023 octets in length, resulting in a maximum total size (including the '@' and '/' separators) of 3071 octets.
+Each allowable portion of a JID (localpart, domainpart, and resourcepart) is 1 to 1023 octets in length, resulting in a maximum total size (including the '@' and '/' separators) of 3071 octets.

-Implementation Note: The length limits on JIDs and JID parts are based on octets (bytes), not characters.
+Implementation Note: The length limits on JIDs and parts of JIDs are based on octets (bytes), not characters.
 UTF-8 encoding can result in more than one octet per character.

-Implementation Note: When dividing a JID into its component parts, an implementation needs to match the separator characters '@' and '/' before applying any transformation algorithms, which might decompose certain Unicode code points to the separator characters (e.g., under Unicode Normalization Form KC U+FE6B SMALL COMMERCIAL AT decomposes to U+0040 COMMERCIAL AT, although this is not true under Unicode Normalization C, which is used in this specification).
+Implementation Note: When dividing a JID into its component parts, an implementation needs to match the separator characters '@' and '/' before applying any transformation algorithms, which might decompose certain Unicode code points to the separator characters.